visidata/visidata.org/videos/case-study-1.md

 * `~` to type a column as a string
 * `=` to create a new column by Python expression

 Since the donations are all in different currencies, Saul made a plugin called [USD](https://raw.githubusercontent.com/saulpw/visidata/develop/plugins/usd.py) that he uses at a later point of the video.
 It takes a number and a currency code or currency symbol, and converts it into US dollars based on the current day's currency rates.
-If you want to follow along with the full tutorial, to the correct final calculation at the very end, you will need to add it to your `~/.visidatarc` or [install it as a plugin](https://github.com/saulpw/visidata/blob/develop/docs/plugins.md).
-Ten its functions will be added to your session's scope.
+If you want to follow along with the full tutorial, to the final calculation at the very end, you will need to add it to your `~/.visidatarc` or [install it as a plugin](https://github.com/saulpw/visidata/blob/develop/docs/plugins.md).
+Then its functions will be added to your session's scope.
 This is *completely optional*, and only comes to play at the end.

 Since the video's creation, [fixer.io](https://fixer.io/) has also added a user api key requirement.
 To take advantage of the usd plugin, you will also need to create an account, grab an api key, and then set  `options.fixer_key` in your `~/.visidatarc`.